grz0zrg/fas/README.md

 The audio server was successfully cross-compiled under Windows (x86_64) with the Ubuntu package **mingw-w64** and the **win-cross-x86-64** makefile rule.

 Most libraries will compile easily, some may take some workaround which are noted below, notably those which are using **cmake** (liblo, libwebsockets) and also libsndfile/libsamplerate.

+The makefile rules get the libraries from a "cross" folder in the FAS root directory.

 For those which are using cmake, a custom cmake toolchain file must be used